-HOW TO RESERVE A SEAT:
+HOW TO BOOK A SEAT

 In addition my extensive background as a lifestyle/product designer & illustrator, I am also a passionate cook, event planner & hostess.
 I curate special dinners at my home in Silver Lake, where everything from the layout & styling of the tableware to the graphic design of the menu are part of my creative process.